patMohr/GettingCleaningDataProject/CodeBook.md

 * Combine the HAR test and training datasets of summary statistics into a single data set.
 * Reduce the measures to only include those measures that calculated either a mean or a standard deviation from the experiments.
 * From that resulting data set, calculate the average measure across all subjects for a given activity and the average across all activities for a given subject.
-* Reformat the resulting dataset in to a tidy data set which is “narrow and thin.”
+* Reformat the resulting dataset in to a tidy data set which is “long and thin.”
 * This file is automatically saved to the main directory of the “UCI HAR Dataset” data set (which contains the README.txt file) under the name “tidyAvgBySubjectByActivity.txt”

 #### Section 6.
 Description of the Resulting Tidy Data Set